Atom Ant: Home video

 The episode "Up And Atom" is available on the DVD Saturday Morning Cartoons 1960s Vol. 1.
 The episode "Atom Ant Meets Karate Ant" is available on the DVD Saturday Morning Cartoons 1960s Vol. 2, as well as a part of the "A Sample of Boomerang" tape, from Cartoon Network's sister channel, Boomerang.
 The episode "The Big Gimmick" is available on the DVD Best of Warner Bros.
 25 Cartoon Collection Hanna-Barbera.
-On October 6, 2015, Warner Archive released Atom Ant: The Complete Series on DVD in region 1 as part of their Hanna–Barbera Classics Collection.
-This is a Manufacture-on-Demand (MOD) release, available exclusively through Warner's online store and Amazon.com.
+On October 6, 2015, Warner Archive released the entire series on DVD.

 In 2016, The Atom Ant Show was made available for download via iTunes Store.

-Both seasons of The Atom Ant Show are available on the streaming Boomerang (TV network) subscription app.